feenkcom/gtoolkit-mapper/README.md

-# gtoolkit-mapper
+# Mapper for Glamorous Toolkit
-GToolkit interactive maps
+It is an engine for visualizing maps.

 ## How to load

-You can load the whole code in Pharo using the following snippet:
+You can load the whole code in GT using the following snippet:

 ```smalltalk
 EpMonitor current disable.